 Stateless Mind Pavilion

-The Stateless Mind Pavilion is an artist-led, mobile practice that operates through encounter, conversation, and shared presence rather than fixed programming or outcomes.
+The Stateless Mind Pavilion is an artist-led, mobile practice that operates through encounter, conversation, and shared presence rather than fixed programming or predetermined outcomes, moving across shifting geographies and diasporic contexts.
 It functions as a site of lived inquiry, where meaning and historical understanding emerge through participation, duration, and relational engagement.
-What follows is not a comprehensive account, but a record of a practice that remains intentionally open and unfinished.
+What follows is not a comprehensive account, but a record of a practice that remains intentionally open, evolving, and unfinished.

 Introduction

-Stateless Mind Pavilion initiated within Jambatan, a platform for cross-cultural exchange founded by Amir Zainorin and Pia Lund Poulsen.
+The Stateless Mind Pavilion was initiated within Jambatan, a platform for cross-cultural exchange founded by Amir Zainorin and Pia Lund Poulsen.

-Established in 2024, the Pavilion operates as a living framework for dialogue, collaboration, and exchange, without fixed programming or predetermined outcomes.
-Shaped by experiences of diaspora and displacement, it creates spaces where identity is questioned, shared, and continually negotiated.
-Through exhibitions, performances, conversations, and collective actions, the Pavilion brings practitioners and communities into shared situations across borders, where encounters can unsettle fixed notions of belonging and allow new forms of relational practice to emerge.
+Established in 2024, the Pavilion operates as a living framework for dialogue, collaboration, and exchange without fixed programming or predetermined outcomes.
+Shaped by experiences of diaspora and displacement, it creates spaces where identity is questioned, shared, and continually renegotiated.
+Through exhibitions, performances, conversations, and collective actions, the Pavilion brings practitioners and communities into shared situations across borders and continents, where encounters can unsettle fixed notions of belonging and allow new forms of relational practice to emerge.

 ____________________________________________________________________________